webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 attributes are actually implemented as CSS ''properties'', and thus respond to CSS [[tutorials/css_transitions|transitions]] and [[tutorials/css_animations|keyframe animations]].
-The techniques described here offer a way to animate SVG ''attributes''.
-You'll also learn how to dynamically modify attribute values that can't be animated.
+The techniques described here offer a way to smoothly animate SVG ''attributes''.
+You'll also learn how to dynamically modify those attribute values that can't be animated.

 ==A simple animation==